 Is CBS set to renew both these rating magnets?

 The scuttlebutt surrounding the revival of both the shows is quite high, however, no official confirmation has been made yet.
-‘Person of Interest’ was ended in a very rushed 13-episode season 5.
+The ‘Person of Interest’ ending was a very rushed 13-episode season 5.
 Due to this, there were still a number of storylines that couldn’t be properly explored before its cessation.
+Fans are faced with many questions as such: Will ‘Person of Interest’ see the return og Jim Caviezel?
+Will there be a ‘Person of Interest’ 2020 reboot?

 With the buzz being stronger than ever, fans will have to wait for now and see what the network decides to do about their favourite shows.
 Do you want the shows to be back on your screens soon?
 What do you think the possible storylines for their revivals could be?
 Write to us in the comments section below.